 This ageing process adds a wonderful oaky flavour to the tequila, and in the case of Añejo it adds a fantastically subtle smokey finish, which works wonderfully with mint and lime.

-It's this oakiness and smokiness that adds a depth of flavour to a Tequila mojito, that, in my opinion, far surpasses the rum based classic, making it the best thing to sip on a hot summer evening.
+It's this oakiness and smokiness that adds a depth of flavour to a Tequila mojito.
+In my opinion, it far surpasses the rum-based classic, making it the best thing to sip on a hot summer evening.

 - Place the ice cubes, mint leaves, Tequila and simple syrup in the blender or cocktail shaker.
 Squeeze in the juice from the limes and divide the limes between each glass.
 Blend or shake until well combined.
 Divide between the glasses and top with soda water and sprigs of mint.